threefoldtecharchive/0-stor/specs/concept.md

 # Single Disk Stor (SDStor)

 ### Concept:
-- services objects over network from a chosen data structure e.g. SophiaDB...
+- services objects over network from a chosen data structure
 - is backend object stor which can be used by high level client for storing files, directories, ...

 ### Format of objects stored on disk
 Structure used:
 ```
 - 1 byte : Number of references stored, 0 means is deleted, 255 means permanent
-- 160 * 16 bytes (2,56KB): **FIXME: why need this if we have the refernce counter already ? **
-    list of consumers
+- 160 * 16 bytes (2,56KB): list of consumers
     each consumer is represented with a 16 bytes id
 - 4 bytes: CRC of payload behind
 - payload: actual data, max size 1M
 ```

-- consumer is ItsYou.online UID
+- consumer is a 16 byte string (this has no meaning for the 0-stor, its up to the user to give meaning to it e.g. IYO uid)
 - special first byte meaning:
 	- 0: no consumers, marked for deletion but is still there
 	- 255: permanent = cannot be deleted